icerpc/icerpc-docs/pages/docs/slice/language-guide/exception.md

 {% slice1 %}
 ## Difference with classes

+A class is a constructed type, while an exception is not: you cannot use an exception as the type for a field or a parameter.

-An exception is always encoded in the [sliced format][sliced-format]; the `slicedFormat` attribute has no effect on the encoding of exceptions.
+An exception is always encoded in the [sliced format][sliced-format] (the `slicedFormat` attribute has no effect on the encoding of an exception).
 This way, when an application receives a derived exception it does not know, it can always slice off the exception slices it doesn't understand and construct a base exception.
-This base exception does not preserve the sliced-off slices unlike a base class in the same scenario.
+This base exception does not preserve the sliced-off slices unlike a base class constructed after slicing.
 {% /slice1 %}

 ## C# mapping